By continuing to browse the site you are agreeing to our use of cookies. For more details about cookies and how to manage them, see our cookie policy.

 1 kt/kt copper production

-The majority of the waste generated by the Group is in the form of waste rock from the mining of overburden, mainly at the Group’s open pit mines at Aktogay, Bozshakol and Bozymchak.
-The generation of waste rock at Aktogay and Bozshakol is not considered to be a significant stakeholder issue due to the remote locations of the mines, their low strip ratios and their separation distances from local communities.
-Waste rock mining increased in 2021 by 22% to 24.7 Mt (2020: 20.3 Mt) in line with the mine plans.
+During 2023, the Group generated waste rock from the mining of overburden, mainly at its open pit mines at Aktogay, Bozshakol and Bozymchak.
+The generation of waste rock at Aktogay and Bozshakol is not considered to be a significant stakeholder issue due to the remote locations of the mines, their low strip ratios and their distances from local communities.
+Waste rock mining in 2023 reflected the volumes of stripping in line with mining plans.
+The volume of waste rock mined at Aktogay and Bozshakol increased in 2023 compared with 2022 as in the prior year a greater volume of rock was repurposed for use in roads or embankments and was therefore excluded from the 2022 waste volumes.
+At Bozymchak, waste rock volumes increased in 2023 as the site transitions from an open pit mine to an underground operation from 2024 onwards.

 A comprehensive waste management programme